Private, In-Home Tutoring in Medway, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Medway students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Medway, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Medway Public Schools contain four schools and 2,400 students.
 The district’s goals include improving standards-based instruction to allow all students to succeed, providing the proper tiered system of interventions to ensure that struggling students can reach district and state benchmarks, improving the literacy skills of elementary students, and establishing strong partnerships with parents and the community.
 Each goal contains action steps to achieve it and specific measurements of achievement.
 Additionally, character development and the ability to work with others respectfully are emphasized in student learning.